Tauberbischofsheim

-Tauberbischofsheim (/de/) is a German town in the north-east of Baden-Württemberg on the river Tauber with a population of about 13,200.
+Tauberbischofsheim (lit. trans.
+Bishop's home on the Tauber) (/de/) is a German town in the north-east of Baden-Württemberg on the river Tauber with a population of about 13,200.
 It is the capital of the Main-Tauber district.
 It is a popular tourist destination due to its numerous historical buildings, including substantial remains of the medieval town fortifications.

 Tauberbischofsheim is also known for its fencers, who have won several Olympic medals and world championships.

 Geography

 Location

 Tauberbischofsheim is located in the Tauberfranken region of Franconia on the river Tauber.

 Constituent communities

 Tauberbischofsheim consists of the main town of Tauberbischofsheim, as well as the Stadtteile Dienstadt, Distelhausen, Dittigheim, Dittwar, Hochhausen and Impfingen.
 The boundaries of these Stadtteile are the same as that of the former independent municipalities.

 Dienstadt has 335 residents and is located west of Tauberbischofsheim.
 Distelhausen has 983 residents and is located south of Tauberbischofsheim.
 Dittigheim has 1042 residents and is located south of Tauberbischofsheim.
 Dittwar has 788 residents and is located south-west of Tauberbischofsheim.
 Hochhausen has 788 residents and is located north of Tauberbischofsheim.
 Impfingen has 788 residents and is located north of Tauberbischofsheim.